 Piaget, J. (1926) The Child’s Conception of the World, London: Routledge and Kegan Paul.
 It is difficult to know which of Piaget’s 50 or more books to choose here – but this and The Origin of Intelligence in Children are classic starting points.
 H. E. Gruber and J. J. Voneche (1977) The Essential Piaget: an interpretative reference and guide, London is a good collection.
 See, also, M. A. Boden’s (1979) Piaget, London: Fontana for a succinct introduction.

 Tennant, M. (1988, 1997) Psychology and Adult Learning, London: Routledge.

 Acknowledgment: Picture: learn by Mark Brennan.
 Sourced from Flickr and reproduced under a Creative Commons cc-by-nc-sa2 licence. http://www.flickr.com/photos/heycoach/1197947341.

 How to cite this article: Smith, M. K. (1999).
-‘The cognitive orientation to learning’, the encyclopedia of informal education. [http://infed.org/mobi/the-cognitive-orientation-to-learning/.
+‘The cognitive orientation to learning’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/the-cognitive-orientation-to-learning/.
 Retrieved: insert date].

 © Mark K. Smith 1999